 Recall that a filtration models an information flow.
 In our context, this is the information flow on the basis of which market participants - traders, investors etc. - make their decisions, and commit their funds and effort.
 All this is information in the public domain - necessarily, as stock exchange prices are publicly quoted.

 Again necessarily, many people are involved in major business projects and decisions (an important example: mergers and acquisitions, or M&A) involving publicly quoted companies.
 Frequently, this involves price-sensitive information.
 People in this position are - rightly - prohibited by law from profiting by it directly, by trading on their own account, in publicly quoted stocks but using private information.
-This is rightly regarded as theft at the expense of the investing public.
-Instead, those involved in M&A etc. should seek to benefit legitimately (and indirectly) - enhanced career prospects, commission or fees, bonuses etc.
+This is rightly regarded as theft at the expense of the investing public.2 Instead, those involved in M&A etc. should seek to benefit legitimately (and indirectly) - enhanced career prospects, commission or fees, bonuses etc.

 The regulatory authorities (Securities and Exchange Commission - SEC - in US; Financial Conduct Authority (FCA) and Prudential Regulation Authority (PRA, part of the Bank of England (BoE) in UK) monitor all trading electronically.
 Their software alerts them to patterns of suspicious trades.
-The software design (necessarily secret, in view of its value to criminals) involves all the necessary elements of Mathematical Finance in exaggerated form: economic and financial insight, plus: mathematics; statistics (especially pattern recognition, data mining and machine learning); numerics and computation.